Public Health MPH Dual Degree Programs

 Both degrees are awarded simultaneously.

-Dual degrees from Dornsife expand career opportunities and provide a broad understanding of public health and health care systems in the United States.
+Public health dual degrees from Dornsife expand career opportunities and provide a broad understanding of public health and health care systems in the United States.
 You will gain the experience and training necessary to solve today's public health challenges.

-A dual degree may be the right fit if you would like to confront public health issues as:
+An MPH dual degree may be the right fit if you would like to confront public health issues as: